Hugh Cumber - 5 Stone Buildings

 In the Court of Protection, Hugh is frequently instructed in contested deputyship applications, applications for statutory wills, and other applications before the Court.

-Hugh appeared before the Supreme Court in Ilott v Blue Cross [2017] UKSC 17 the leading case on awards under the Inheritance Act (led by Penelope Reed QC) and in the recent Supreme Court case of Parry v HMRC [2020] UKSC 35, concerning the inheritance tax treatment of pension transfers (led by David Rees QC).
+Hugh appeared before the Supreme Court in Ilott v Blue Cross [2017] UKSC 17 the leading case on awards under the Inheritance Act (led by Penelope Reed KC) and in the important Supreme Court case of Parry v HMRC [2020] UKSC 35, concerning the inheritance tax treatment of pension transfers (led by David Rees KC).

 After completing pupillage in Chambers, Hugh was seconded to the Supreme Court of the United Kingdom and the Judicial Committee of the Privy Council for the 2014/15 legal year to act as Judicial Assistant to Lord Neuberger, the President of the Supreme Court.